Close Icon

 Construction Loan Details

 The SDHC construction loan funds the ADU construction.
-The SDHC construction loan is then refinanced into a permanent first mortgage.
-SDHC is collaborating with a partner lender bank for this program to fund the permanent first mortgage loans; however, homeowners may refinance with a lender they choose.
+The SDHC construction loan is then refinanced into a permanent first mortgage with SDHC or homeowners may refinance with a lender they choose.

 • Maximum loan amount: $250,000 (subject to SDHC and first mortgage lender underwriting)